bhisaac/5eFP/5eFP-SRD.md

 If an eldritch invocation has prerequisites, you must meet them to learn it.
 You can learn the invocation at the same time that you meet its prerequisites.

+If an eldritch invocation grants innate spellcasting, the spell uses your pact magic spell DC and spell attack modifier.

 ### Performance Blast

 _Prerequisite: eldritch blast cantrip_